Gaslighting 101: Definition, Origin, Signs, and Examples

 - Denial — When an abuser “forgets” or straight denies something occurred

-Some gaslighting examples include:
+Some gaslighting examples and signs include:

 - Lying about an incident